sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 Docker version 27.5.1, build 9f9e405
 ```

-Check the container with the `docker run hello-world` command in terminal.
+Check the container with the `docker run hello-world` command in the terminal.
 If everything works fine, Docker will pull the hello-world image and run it.

 ::: details Expand to see the `docker run hello-world` output